Ibrahim Fuseini: Career

 He qualified for the final of the 200 metres at the 2023 African Games, placing fourth overall.

 He competed for Ghana in the 4 x 100 metres relay at the 2024 World Athletics Relays in Nassau, Bahamas.
 After initially failing to get the baton round they successfully navigated the recharge round to qualify for the Paris Olympics.
-He was a gold medalist in the 4 x 100 metres relay at the 2024 African Championships in Douala, Cameroon in June 2024.
+He was a gold medalist in the 4 x 100 metres relay at the 2024 African Championships in Douala, Cameroon in June 2024, alongside Isaac Botsio, Edwin Gadayi and Abdul-Rasheed Saminu.

 He was a member of the Ghanaian 4 x 100 metres relay team which competed at the 2024 Summer Olympics in Paris.
-Alongside Abdul-Rasheed Saminu, Benjamin Azamati, and Joseph Paul Amoah he helped record a time of 38.62 seconds in Heat 2.
+Alongside Saminu, Benjamin Azamati, and Joseph Paul Amoah he helped record a time of 38.62 seconds in Heat 2.
 However, they later suffered a disqualification due to an infringement during the baton exchange.

 In February 2025, he ran a personal best 6.51 seconds for the 60 metres whilst competing in the United States.
 He was selected for the 60 metres at the 2025 World Athletics Indoor Championships in Nanjing.
 He competed at the 2025 World Athletics Relays in China in the Men's 4 × 100 metres relay in May 2025.
 On the second day of the competition he helped Ghana secure a qualifying place for the upcoming World Championships.

 In September 2025, he competed in the 200 metres at the 2025 World Championships in Tokyo, Japan.
 He also ran in the men's 4 x 100 metres relay at the championships as the Ghana team placed fourth.